unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 func (e *QueryError) Unwrap() error { return e.Err }
 ```

-3. Wrap by %w
+3. Wrapping by %w.

-fmt.Errorf will have an Unwrap method returning the argument of %w, which must
+`fmt.Errorf` will return a `*fmt.wrapError` or `*fmt.wrapErrors` which have a
-be an error. wrapping with %w make it also available to errors.Is and
+Unwrap method, if provided verb %w.
+Wrapping with %w make it also available to
-errors.As.
+errors.Is and errors.As.

 ```go
 if err != nil {